Dominic-wiwi-uni-goe/01_Data.transformation.for.WMS.data/README.md

-# 02 Data Transformation for real-world WMS dataset
+## 02 Data Transformation for real-world WMS dataset

 This is a code example to transform real work warehouse management system (WMS) data to a format that can be used for regression models.
 While the initial dataset includes information about picking places, e.g., a Q_PLATZ column indicating the identification number of a source location, this information can not be used for a regresssion analysis.

 At this point, we need to translate the real-world dataset to a format where one variable (dependent variable, independent variables, or control variables) are represented by one column.

 Important: We do not change the data aggregation level which remains one pick operation at a given clock time.
 In case we would like to aggregate higher, we can use  pivot-like operations in R, e.g., by applying `group_by` or `summarize`.

+### What we will learn in this chapter

+In this chapter we will deal with data cleaning and data preperation for order picking data.
+WMS store extensive data logs for past events and order picking processes.
+However, before we can use these data for statistical analyis, we need to do some preperations.

 ### R packages